SoneeJohn/SJYouTubeIDParser/README.md

 SJYouTubeIDParser
 =================

 A small useful library to extract or parse out the YouTube Video ID from any YouTube URL.
-You can also use it to fetch informations about a YouTube video e.g upload date, title, and thumbnail URL etc...
+You can also use it to fetch information about a YouTube video e.g upload date, title, and thumbnail URL etc...

 <img src="Screenshots/screenshot.png" width="489" height="216">